tragisch/PlotGraphviz.jl/README.md

 ## Default Attributes:

-Back to graph $g$.
+Back to our graph $g$.
 How to get the Graphviz attributes of this graph?
-There are two ways:
+Well, there are two ways:
 1. call an empty constuctor: attrs = GraphivzAttributes()
 2. call the contructor with our graph $g$: attrs = GraphivzAttributes(g::AbstractSimpleWeightedGraph)

-The second call generates the default plotting parameter used to represent the graph using `plot_graphviz()`
+The second call generates the default plotting parameter, which ist used to represent the graph using `plot_graphviz()`.

 ```julia